DianaKahar/Data_management4/README.md

 5. Users Occupation “Scientist” and Age Between 30 and 40 Years Old.
 <img width="371" alt="Screenshot 2024-06-26 at 9 33 16 PM" src="https://github.com/DianaKahar/Data_management4/assets/149170546/d83d765e-6bab-4e83-aab8-49e2449ecf67">

+# CONCLUSION

+This project was able to answer all the objectives that was required and also provide valueble insights on 100k Movielens dataset.